Prabhjotsingh555/PrabhjotBookStore/PrabhjotBookStore/README.txt

 32. Added new Admin area in  Area
 33. Added proper view in Area's View
 34. Delete the Data and Models foldes from the Area's Admin
+35. Delete the empty Controller from prabhjotbookStore Test it = IT WORKED

+Completed time 11-04-2023 0100

+-------COMPLETED STEP 1.4 Add Projects & Modify-------